fran-00/horology/README.md

 - [x] When left mouse button is pressed character shoots bullets.
 - [x] Add a custom combat sprite when character shoots bullets.
 - [x] Enemies appear when the character passes over a tile that triggers their spawining.
-- [ ] Move only with WASD.
+- [x] Move only with WASD.
 Click left mouse button to attack with a melee weapon, click right mouse button to attack with a "bullet".
-- [ ] Add melee weapon implementation.
+- [x] Add melee weapon implementation.
 - [ ] Add different sprites when characters take damage and when they attack melee or ranged.
 - [ ] Add a HUD with inventory, health, mana, quests...
 - [ ] Other enemies are already present on the map and start chasing the character if they're at a distance that depends on enemy type.
 - [ ] Add minimap at the top right of the viewport.
 - [ ] Add Main Menu to start and load game.
 - [ ] Window resizing does NOT scale the resolution but enlarges the portion of the visible map.
 (Or maybe not)
-- [ ] Grab items with mouse click (and/or pressing a key like E) and not hovering over them like now.
+- [x] Grab items by pressing E key.
 - [ ] Add particle effects when a bullet hits a target or a wall.
 - [ ] Add sounds and music.
-- [ ] Collectible objects are created directly in the map and program reads their characteristics.
+- [x] Collectible objects are created directly in the map and program reads their characteristics.
 - [ ] Enemies pursue the player in paths that depend on the type of enemy: some are faster and more dangerous than others.
 - [ ] Add the ability to enter indoor locations (caves, buildings, etc.) When player enters an indoor location, they're teleported to the point on the map indicated by specific coordinates when they passes through the entrance.
-- [ ] Each type of ranged weapon has a different sprite for the bullets it produces.
+- [x] Each type of ranged weapon has a different sprite for the bullets it produces.
 - [ ] Bullets must be removed from sprite list after traveling a certain distance (presumably when they exit the viewport), otherwise their path will never stop being calculated, consuming resources unnecessarily.
 - [ ] Fix an issue where enemies stop chasing the player when they are too close to a wall.
 It is likely due to an error in calculating the size of the grid during AStarBarrierList class initialization.